-As summarised in Table 3, the results revealed that the appropriation of open spaces for informal commerce (39.6%) was most common among people with primary school education.
+The results revealed that the appropriation of open spaces for informal commerce (39.6%) was most common among people with primary school education.
 In comparison, those with tertiary education prefer to use the spaces for leisure and social purpose (57.8%).
 Similarly, the low-income residents primarily engaged in informal commerce (58.9%), while the middle (37.5%) and high-income (37.5%) earners often utilised the marginal spaces for leisure and social purpose.
-Appropriating open spaces for religious purposes (sacralisation) were most prevalent among older people (above 60 years).
+Appropriating open spaces for religious purposes (sacralisation) was most prevalent among older people (above 60 years old).